-Breach is one of the best agents available when it comes to supporting your team in taking a site, because Breach is able to place his utility in unique locations.
+Breach is one of the best agents available when it comes to supporting your team in taking a site.
+His versatility allows Breach to place his utility in unique locations.
 All of Breach’s four abilities can be fired through terrain.
 Since he can fire his abilities through walls and objects, you can take minimal risk while also using your utility.

-One thing to be aware of when playing Breach is that, with the exception of Aftershock, your abilities work against both enemies and teammates.
-So before you flashbang a wall, or send your Fault Line earthquake down a hallway, be sure that you aren’t going to immobilize your friends.
+One thing to be aware of when playing Breach is your abilities work against both enemies and teammates.
+So before you flashbang a wall or use Fault Line, be sure that you aren’t going to immobilize your friends.

 Clear defensive positions